ibm-watson-iot/iot-python/README.md

 ####Constructor
 The Client constructor accepts an options dict containing:
- * org
+ * org - Your organization ID
- * appId
+ * id - The unique ID of your application within your organization
- * authMethod (the only value of authMethod currently supported is "apikey")
+ * authMethod - Method of authentication (the only value of authMethod currently supported is "apikey")
- * authKey (required if authMethod is "apikey")
+ * authKey - API key (required if authMethod is "apikey")
- * authToken (required if authMethod is "apikey")
+ * authToken - API key token (required if authMethod is "apikey")

 ```
 import ibmiotc.application